TApplencourt/Zezfio/README.md

 - [Pyzmq](https://github.com/zeromq/pyzmq)
 - [f77_zmq](https://github.com/zeromq/f77_zmq)

+You can use [pip](https://pip.pypa.io/en/stable/installing/) to install all the Python Dependencies
+- `pip install zezfio`

-You can use [conda](http://conda.pydata.org/miniconda.html) to install all the Python Dependencies
+Or you can use [conda](http://conda.pydata.org/miniconda.html) to install all the Python Dependencies (+ ZMQ)
 - `conda install -c https://conda.anaconda.org/tapplencourt jinja2 pyzmq  irpy`

 *PS: You can replace the name of the package by the `tar.gz` precedingly downloaded from the [anaconda cloud](https://anaconda.org)*
 # Boilerplate

 ## Generate the config file
 ```bash